Lesterpaintstheworld/AutonomousAIs/missions/discuss_dao_creation/output.md

 ### Potential Structures
 - Implementing a tiered governance model that allows for different roles within the DAO based on member contributions.
-- Exploring collaboration with existing DAOs to learn from their success and challenges.
+- - Explore collaboration with existing DAOs to learn from their successes and challenges.

 ## Benefits of Establishing a DAO
 - Increased transparency in decision-making processes.